tutugoy/tutugoy/README.md

 - 🔭 I’m currently working on CODE
 - 🌱 I’m currently learning html
-- 👯 I’m looking to collaborate on webpage
+- 👯 I’m looking to collaborate on webpages!
 - 🤔 I’m looking for help with Youtube Videos <br>
 I'm new to Github!